Skip to content

 ECI (Earth-Centered Inertial): - Inertial reference frame - Z-axis aligned with Earth's rotation axis - X-axis points to vernal equinox

-ECEF (Earth-Centered Earth-Fixed): - Rotating with Earth - Z-axis aligned with rotation axis - X-axis through 0° latitude, 0° longitude
+ECEF (Earth-Centered Earth-Fixed): - Rotating with Earth - Z-axis aligned with Earth's rotation axis - X-axis through 0° latitude, 0° longitude

 Example: